omnibor/spec/spec/SPEC.md

 ```⎵``` above refers to the ascii space character (0x20).

-Artifact identifiers in Input Records should be represented as a strings in hexidecmial.
+Artifact identifiers in Input Records should be represented as a strings in lower case hexidecmial.
 For example
 514516097a2f95c893f2a9685bcecfb85b7598e6.

 The input artifact records must be written to the Input Manifest in lexical